Skip to main content

 Ramsey County, MinnesotaEutrophic

 Silver Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-Sub-grades cluster within a single letter of each other, which usually means the lake is in stable trophic balance rather than fighting one specific stressor.
+With clarity and phosphorus scored, the sub-grades cluster within a letter of each other, pointing to stable conditions rather than one specific stressor.

 Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 Silver Lake reaches 18 ft at its deepest point — typical for Minnesota mid-sized lakes, with seasonal stratification but limited cold-water refuge.
 At 76 acres, Silver Lake sits below the Minnesota median: a small water where shoreline activity has an outsized effect on water quality.
 Among the 49 graded lakes in Ramsey County, Silver Lake sits at rank 17, above the county median.